-I started blogging in order to create a helpful and informative blog as well as to record my travels during my “Year in France”.
-However, as time has passed on, the style of my blog has shifted.
-I also realized that I simply like having a dedicated space where records of my life have been documented over the past few years.
-One of my favorite … Continue reading Life Recap: January 2018
+I originally started blogging in order to create a helpful and informative TAPIF blog as well as to record my travels during my “Year in France”.
+However, as time has passed on, the style and purpose of my blog has shifted.
+I have also realized that I simply like having a dedicated space where records of my life have been documented over the past few … Continue reading Life Recap: September + October 2018

 Those of you who know me personally are aware of the carte de séjour woes I went through when I was hired by the international school in 2016.
 For those of you who don’t know, when you are renewing a visa from France (which you normally can do after your first initial year as long as your contract is renewed), you do the renewal at … Continue reading I Got a Carte Pluriannuelle!